Sijekovac massacre

 On 26 March 1992, a number of Serb civilians were killed in Sijekovac near Bosanski Brod, Bosnia and Herzegovina and the Croatian border.
 The assailants were members of Croat and Bosniak army units.
 The exact number of casualties is unknown, but it is generally believed that between nine and eleven people were murdered at the time.
+The massacre is frequently cited as one of the very earliest documented atrocities of the Bosnian War.

 Legal prosecution of the murders was lacking, with only one perpetrator having been apprehended and tried As of 2024.
 The Republika Srpska authorities commemorated a number of civilian victims on a monument in Sijekovac, not all of which were necessarily connected to the same massacre.

 A 2004 exhumation unearthed 58 bodies of war victims, of whom 18 were children, but they are believed to have been connected to a separate massacre dated to May 1992.

 Background

 The fighting in Posavina began on 3 March 1992, after the Serbian Democratic Party (SDS) declared a Serb municipality in Bosanski Brod, trying to take control away from Bosniaks and Croats.
 Serbian Territorial Defense forces set up barricades in the town and tried to seize the strategically important bridge linking the town with Croatia, prompting the local Croats and Muslims to form a joint headquarters, and to request assistance from the Croatian Army, based just across the border in Slavonski Brod.
 According to a local report, 200 shells fell on Bosanski Brod on the first day of the Serb attack.
 Neither side managed to prevail, and the Yugoslav People's Army (JNA) sent its 327th Motorized Brigade to the city.
 Following a ceasefire of several weeks the JNA and Serb militias once again attacked the town, launching a heavy artillery bombardment and sniper fire, and looting took place in the Croat quarter of the town.

 The Croats retaliated by attacking the village of Sijekovac on the right side of the Sava River, across from Croatia.
 At the time, as the Bosnian War was starting, it was still populated by members of all three ethnic groups of Bosnia and Herzegovina.